Taxes

 One of the most attractive features of Dominica’s tax system for foreign investors is the absence of a capital gains tax.
 This applies to both individuals and corporations.
 Investors who sell assets, such as real estate or shares, do not have to pay tax on the profits made from these transactions.

 The lack of capital gains tax is particularly beneficial for investors involved in the real estate sector.
-Property values in Dominica have been rising steadily, driven by the country’s Citizenship by Investment (CBI) program and its growing tourism industry.
+Property values in Dominica have been rising steadily, driven by the country’s Citizenship by Investment (CBI) programme and its growing tourism industry.
 Foreign investors can take advantage of these market conditions without worrying about capital gains tax eroding their profits.

 1. Property Taxes in Dominica